cmcverry/encrypt-decrypt/README.md

 ## Instructions
 Required: a GCC / C Compiler must be installed to compile this program.

-I developed/tested this project using the Bash Unix Shell and my ./compileall is a bash script, so I recommend trying this project within a bash shell. <br />
+I developed/tested this project using the Bash Unix Shell and I have a bash script for compiling my code, so I recommend trying this project within a bash shell. <br />

 ### Setup